FleXoft/blog.fleischmann.hu/_posts/2022-06-21-Apple_Catalina2Monterey_upgrade.md

 jekyll 4.2.2

+$ sudo gem install -n /usr/local/bin jekyll
+Password:
+Successfully installed jekyll-4.2.2
+Parsing documentation for jekyll-4.2.2
+Done installing documentation for jekyll after 0 seconds 1 gem installed

+21:05:06 Thu Jun 23 [flex@MBP16:[~] [0]
+$ jekyll -v
+jekyll 4.2.2
 </pre>

 After another little more than an hour (not including the Time Machine backup), all the expected functions are working fine again on the new OS. 🤞

+I don't feel it's any faster than the Catalina as some articles on the internet said so but it's still lagging a bit sometime... 😢